Smallibs/kraft/README.md

 # kraft

-A Kotlin multiplatform Raft consensus implementation
+A Kotlin multiplatform Raft consensus implementation base on:
+- agnostic network layer
+- event based algorithm i.e. can be used with a actor based approach
+- agnotic database i.e. base on abstract command execution

 ##  Node Kind